 As the name suggests, this isn’t entirely a navigational app.
-Instead, it’s more about providing assistance with anything that has to do with air travel.
+Instead, it’s more about assisting with anything that has to do with air travel.

-You can use App in the Air to find the best pricing on tickets, book flights and hotels, discover other people who are traveling at the same time, and more.
+You can use App in the Air to find the best pricing on tickets, book flights, and hotels, discover other people traveling simultaneously, and more.

 And the great thing about it is that it also covers all U.S airports and more than 1,000 airlines worldwide.
 So, as far as flying is concerned, it’s hard to go wrong with this one.

-Before calling for an Uber, you get to choose your destination and vehicle, and depending on your pick, that’s going to also change the final pricing of the trip.
+Before calling for an Uber, you get to choose your destination and vehicle, and depending on your pick, that will also change the final pricing of the trip.
 For example, luxury vehicles or cars with more seats tend to be pricier.

 Music Apps for your Smartwatch